 When planning where to go in Devon and planning your itinerary around the best things to do in Devon, it’s worth noting that it does take more time to travel from one place to another in Devon than in other areas of the country because of the smaller roads, and the busy roads if you visit Devon in the summer months.

 On that note, let’s touch on the roads in Devon!
-On my Devon road trip I found myself driving down a lot of small, narrow, windy country lanes and this is very common of the Devon Roads!
+On my Devon road trip, I found myself driving down a lot of small, narrow, windy country lanes and this is very common on the Devon Roads!

 - Make sure you have petrol and fill up when you get low rather than waiting to the last minute as country roads are lacking in petrol stations.

 - Drive really slowly along country lanes, even if someone is behind you.
 20mph is a good speed.